gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-for-users.md

 # Sequencing protocols and processing pipelines affect significantly what is detected

 This might not surprise anyone but the **same sample** sequenced with different technologies and processed with different bio-informatics pipelines can give very **different results**.
-Even just changing a parameter in of the the steps of the quality control can change which organisms you will detect.
+Even just changing a parameter in one of the the steps of the quality control can change which organisms you will detect.
 This is why you must take into account the protocols and pipelines used when analyzing this type of occurrence, **especially** if you are pooling together data from different sources.

 Here is another simplified illustration of the problem:
 <img src="/post/2019-04-23-gbif-molecular-data-for-users-files/different_pipeline.jpeg" alt="Over-simplified effect of different piplelines on species detection" width="700"/>